-The furnace is equipped with a 5-speed ECM motor.
-Heating and cooling speed selection is made by moving the switch on the integrated control inside of the furnace.
-The furnace is shipped from the factory pre-wired for 4 blower speeds.
-There is a fifth alternate speed available on the motor.
-To utilize the alternate speed, remove the wire at the motor plug of the desired speed to be changed (H, MH, ML, L).
-Reconnect this wire to the alternate motor plug speed tap.
+The single stage furnace is equipped with a 5-speed ECM motor.
+Heating and cooling speed selection is made by moving the switch on the integrated control inside the furnace.
+There are 5 speeds to choose from, (H, MH, M, ML, and L).